 The consumer market is focused on personal fitness more than ever.
 Heart-rate monitors, fitness trackers worn on the body and body-composition scales are just a few of the options available for athletes and fitness enthusiasts to measure and monitor their performance during exercise or daily activity.
 By developing innovative ways to increase integration, lower power consumption, and provide smart connectivity, our components makes fitness products more flexible, affordable and accessible.

 Wireless connectivity technologies such as Bluetooth® low energy, ANT+, ZigBee and WLAN enable consumers to record and monitor their fitness activities and make adjustments as needed – without an office visit.
 Health information can be transmitted via phone or computer, putting vital data at consumers' and fitness providers' fingertips.

 TI's low-power, energy-efficient technologies are being put to use in other industries as well.
-Here is a broad sampling of other applications using our products, including education, government and optical 3-D measurement.

-DLP technology allows optical measurements to be taken in three dimensions by projecting patterns of light onto an object.
+Additionally, our DLP technology allows optical measurements to be taken in three dimensions by projecting patterns of light onto an object.
 A typical DLP chip contains up to 8 million mirrors.
 Each mirror measures less than one-fifth the width of a human hair and can be tilted at a rate of 10,000 times a second to reflect light and create precise digital images on a surface.
 A camera or sensor detects the light distortion, and image processing is used to calculate a 3-D image.